-You can usually easily spot the pronouced arch this forward pelvic tilt creates in the runner’s lower back.
+You can usually easily spot the pronounced arch this forward pelvic tilt creates in the runner’s lower back.

-An anterior pelvic tilt places the biggest of the gluteal muscles, gluteus maximus in a biomechanically disadvantaged postition, which reduces it’s ability to act effectively upon the hip joint.
+An anterior pelvic tilt places the biggest of the gluteal muscles, gluteus maximus in a biomechanically disadvantaged position, which reduces it’s ability to act effectively upon the hip joint.

 If you feel yourself running “pushing your butt out” or that you arch your lower back as you run, you should look to address two of the major reasons why runners end up in this position:

 - Tight hip flexors pulling you into an anterior pelvic tilt

 - Lack of core control, resulting in poor dynamic control of lumbro-pellvic posture

 If you know you struggle with tight hip flexors, you should check out this previous article which details how (and why) should work on improving your hip extension.

 However, if you feel that pelvic control is your issue, check out the video below, where Holly demonstrates a simple cue you can use to work on core engagement to help you achieve a better pelvic position when running: